The Poet Laureate

 was appointed to the position but never served.
 To read about this and other controversies surrounding the position of poet laureate,

 In 1985, Congress authorized the poet consultancy to be renamed the Poet Laureate Consultant to the Library of Congress.
 The position, for the first time, was awarded an annual stipend, which is now $35,000.
 Initially, the stipend came from a well-known philanthropist by the name of Arthur Huntington.
 The librarian of Congress appoints the laureate for a single term from October through May each year.
 There are no official duties except to attend one annual lecture and poetry reading.
 Aside from that, each poet is expected to work on their own poetry and to promote the status of poetry to the American public.
+The current poet laureate is

 The first U.S. Poet Laureate Consultant to the Library of Congress was Robert Penn Warren